 From the Innovation Tunnel to the Factory without Limits

-A 2000 square metre space for demonstrations and interactive and experiential activities, showing visitors a new factory concept that has been built on a more a human scale
+A 2000 square meters space for demonstrations and interactive and experiential activities, showing visitors a new factory concept that has been built on a more a human scale

 Factories are looking for young people but young people feel like they don’t belong in factories.
 This is what emerges from the latest publications of the MECSPE National Observatory for SMEs.